Test-Time Matching: Unlocking Compositional Reasoning in Multimodal Models: Methods

 Under the widely used \groupscoretext metric, achieving a score of $1$ requires the similarity matrix $s$ to satisfy $2k^2 - 2k$ constraints (see \cref{eq:group_score}).
 Equivalently, each diagonal entry $s_{ii}$ must be the largest element in both its row and column---a highly restrictive condition.
 The probability of achieving a group score of 1 under random guessing is given below (see \cref{app:proofs_group} for proofs).

 \begin{restatable}{proposition}{propGroupScoreProb} For random similarity scores $s \in \bbR^{k \times k}$, $\bbP(\groupscoremath(s) = 1) = \frac{(k-1)!}{(2k-1)!}$. \end{restatable}

-\paragraph{Group matching score: an alternative metric.} We propose an alternative evaluation metric that evaluates the \emph{best overall matching} rather than isolated pairwise comparisons.
+\paragraph{A new group matching score.} We introduce a new evaluation metric that evaluates the \emph{best overall matching} rather than isolated pairwise comparisons.
 We consider \emph{bijective matchings} (one-to-one and onto) from images to captions.
 Let $\pi$ denote such a matching, where $\pi(i)$ is the caption assigned to image $i$.
 We define the \matchscoretext as \looseness=-1

 where $\pi^\star: i \mapsto i$ denotes the ground-truth matching.
 Intuitively, the \matchscoretext equals $1$ if the \emph{total similarity} of the ground-truth matching exceeds that of all other possible matchings.
 For $k=2$, this reduces to the simple condition $s_{11} + s_{22} > s_{12} + s_{21}$.
 Since there are $k!$ distinct matchings (permutations) and, under random guessing, each is equally likely to maximize the total score, we obtain the following result.